-- i) Students are expected to keep the same clinical hours as their preceptor; approximately 40 hours and up to a maximum of 80 hours per week. - ii) Students are expected to be available during their rotations for call schedule, evenings, weekends (including Sundays), and holidays.
+- i) Students are expected to keep the same clinical hours as their preceptor; approximately 40 hours per week minimum and up to a maximum of 80 hours per week. - ii) Students are expected to be available during their rotations for call schedule, evenings, weekends (including Sundays), and holidays.